navneetsoni3560/navneetsoni3560/README.md

 - 👋 Hi, I’m Navneet Soni
 - 🌱 I’m currently learning Front-End Development
-- 💞️ I’m looking to collaborate with others who are like-minded people
+- 💞️ I’m looking to collaborate with other like-minded people
 - 📫 How to reach me @ navneet3560@gmail.com

 <!---